wiggleport/wiggle-docs/model.rst

 .. productionlist::
   constructor: "@" `id_continue`+

-As soon as a constructor becomes part of the model, it has an immediate effect, based on the constructor's name and the object's other members.
-If an unrecognized constructor tries to load, this will immediately cause an error.

 Constructors are used for making :ref:`stream-objects`, and for linking together :ref:`json-packages`.
 These live objects are described in detail by their own sections:

 ============== ================================================== ============================
 Constructor    Description                                        Section
 ============== ================================================== ============================
-**@class**     Attachment point for other JSON objects            :ref:`json-packages` **@driver**    Attachment point for I/O drivers                   :ref:`json-packages` **@buffer**    Buffered stream object                             :ref:`stream-objects` **@pattern**   Patterned stream object                            :ref:`stream-objects`
+**@class**     Attachment point for other JSON objects            :ref:`class-attachment` **@driver**    Attachment point for I/O drivers                   :ref:`io-drivers` **@buffer**    Buffered stream object                             :ref:`buffer-streams` **@pattern**   Patterned stream object                            :ref:`pattern-streams`
 ============== ================================================== ============================

+As soon as a constructor becomes part of the model, it has an immediate effect, based on the constructor's name and the object's other members.
+If an unrecognized constructor tries to load, this will immediately cause an error.

 .. _IEEE double: https://en.wikipedia.org/wiki/Double-precision_floating-point_format